Symbol of Hope

 Remembering Chang’s triumphant recovery helps Dr. Hammond persevere as new COVID-19 patients are admitted.
 “He represents a lot of hope for us,” she says.
 “Detective Chang was the first to walk out, and he’s a very important symbol for us to keep on going.”

 Saint John’s is at the forefront of COVID-19 clinical research.
-As the threat of the coronavirus pandemic became apparent, clinicians and researchers at Saint John’s, John Wayne Cancer Institute and Pacific Neuroscience Institute put their heads together to prepare for treating a disease none of them had ever encountered.
+As the threat of the coronavirus pandemic became apparent, clinicians and researchers at Saint John’s, Saint John’s Cancer Institute and Pacific Neuroscience Institute put their heads together to prepare for treating a disease none of them had ever encountered.
 After only a few weeks of collaboration, Saint John’s began offering investigatory medicine to COVID-19 patients.
 Today the hospital has a portfolio of cutting-edge clinical trials that Steven J. O’Day, MD, executive director of JWCI and director of Providence Los Angeles Regional Research, describes as “second to none worldwide.”

-“The John Wayne Cancer Institute at Saint John’s offers the best of academic and community medicine.
+“The Saint John’s Cancer Institute at Saint John’s offers the best of academic and community medicine.
 We’ve been really lean and mean and very productive in cancer clinical trials in the last few years,” Dr. O’Day said in June.
 “I basically pivoted our cancer clinical trials team and joined forces with our infectious disease doctors and our critical care doctors who are at the forefront of the clinical management of the patients with COVID.
 It’s been a spectacular—really an extraordinary—three months of advancement and productivity.”

 For Dr. O’Day, a world-renowned melanoma specialist, spearheading Saint John’s COVID-19 clinical research program feels natural.
 “Clinical trials and research are integrated into every aspect of cancer care,” he says.
 “There’s such an aching need to advance, and the science has been so spectacular in the last several decades—particularly around immunotherapy—that we’re very comfortable offering our patients the best standard treatments and then layering in the best cutting-edge clinical trial research.